Disagreement Resolution

 - The type of school or educational setting proposed by the local authority

-- Prior to/alongside making an appeal to the SEN/ALN Tribunal
+- Prior to/alongside making an appeal to the Education Tribunal for Wales.

-- Concerns regarding discrimination and failure to provide reasonable adjustments can also be mediated
+- Concerns regarding discrimination and failure to provide reasonable adjustments.

 - Failure to provide assessments and services within the local authority

-- Mediation can not only resolve these issues, but also provide the opportunity to restore or improve the relationship between parents and the local authority or school
+- Disagreement resolution can not only resolve these issues, but also provide the opportunity to restore or improve the relationship between parents and the local authority or school

 The aim is always to consider the needs of the child or young person first, and to keep the focus on solutions to the important issues using an inclusive group approach.